espocrm/documentation/docs/user-guide/sales-management.md

 ## Leads

-Lead represents a person or an organization that currently is not a customer, but have a potential to be.
-Creating a lead record usually is a first step of the sale process.
-As more information about the Lead is gathered it's supposed that lead will be converted into a Account, Contact and Opportunity.
+A Lead represents a person or organization that currently is not a customer, but has a potential to be.
+Creating a new lead record usually is a first step of the sale process.
+As more information about the lead is gathered it's supposed that lead will be converted into a Account, Contact and Opportunity.

 New leads are supposed to be created by the following scenarios: